ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 For experimental evaluation, the dataset is divided into training, validation, and test sets containing 12,894 (60%), 4,298 (20%), and 4,298 (20%) images, respectively.

-#### 1.1.2 Sky Finder Cover Dataset

-The Sky Finder Cover Dataset is a manually annotated subset of the Sky Finder Dataset with pixel-level cloud segmentation masks.
-This carefully curated dataset maintains the same classification schema (clear, partial, and overcast) as the original Sky Finder Dataset, providing high-quality ground truth for cloud segmentation tasks.

-The dataset was created through a meticulous annotation process:
-1. **Selection**: Representative images were selected from each sky condition category to ensure diversity.
-2. **Manual Segmentation**: Annotators created pixel-precise binary masks, where each pixel is labeled as either overcast (white), partially covered (gray) or clear sky/ground (0).

-For experimental evaluation, the dataset was divided into training and validation sets containing 182 and 58 images, respectively.

 #### 1.1.2 Pair Generation for Contrastive Learning

 Our contrastive learning framework relies on creating meaningful sample pairs: